-If you are experiencing any other problems with the HTA portal, please contact a member of the SAEARs team on 020 7269 1900 or email email@example.com.
+If you are experiencing any other problems with the HTA Portal, please contact a member of the Serious Adverse Event or Reaction (SAEARs) team on 020 7269 1900 or email email@example.com.

 Can anyone at the establishment report to the HTA?

 It is ultimately the responsibility of the Designated Individual (DI) to notify the HTA of any suspected serious adverse event or reaction.
-In the DI’s absence this responsibility can be delegated to other designated members of staff (this process should be supported by a clearly documented procedure outlining such delegated responsibilities).
+In the DI’s absence, this responsibility can be delegated to other designated members of staff through the HTA Portal (this process should be supported by a clearly documented procedure outlining such delegated responsibilities).

 The DI must notify the HTA of any suspected SAE and / or SAR as soon as possible after the incident has been discovered or after notification by a third party or end user.

 The establishment should not wait to conduct an investigation prior to reporting to the HTA.
-There is a separate form on the notification system which allows further follow-up information to be provided once an investigation has been completed.
+There is a separate form on the HTA Portal which allows further follow-up information to be provided once an investigation has been completed.

-If a serious adverse event or reaction which may influence the quality and safety of tissues and cells has implications for other tissue establishments, e.g. because of a shared donor, the tissue establishment should also notify those other tissue establishments as appropriate without delay.
+If a serious adverse event or reaction has implications for other tissue establishments - for example, because of a shared donor - the tissue establishment should also notify those other tissue establishments as appropriate without delay.

-An adverse event can be detected at any stage from donation to transplantation.
+A serious adverse event (SAE) can occur at any stage from donation to transplantation.
 A suspected SAE should be reported to the HTA when one or more of the following applies:

 - inappropriate tissues / cells have been distributed for clinical use, even if not used;